 You should apply for a casual registration agreement if you want to sell goods or services on a casual basis at one of the local markets, including the second-hand and mixed markets.

-Casual trading on an outdoor market is available at:
+Casual trading is available on the outdoor local markets at:

 You should apply for an occupancy agreement if you want to trade from the same trading space, at the same market, every trading day.

-Existing traders wishing to apply for additional space or move to another space should also apply for an occupancy agreement.
+Existing traders wishing to apply for an additional trading space or move to another trading space should also apply for an occupancy agreement.

 - Arndale Market